imdone/imdone-atom/README.md

 Whats new!
 ----
+- Stay in the zone!
+Track Github issues with TODO comments in your code.
+Sign up at [imdone.io](https://imdone.io)!
 - :notebook_with_decorative_cover: **Todays's Journal** - Open today's journal file as configured in settings.
 Great for people who like to keep plain text notes.
 - :zap: **Open all files for visible tasks!**
 - **Open task links in [intellij](https://www.jetbrains.com/products.html) family of products with imdone-atom and [imdone intellij plugin](https://plugins.jetbrains.com/plugin/8067)!**